szkristof2h/myriad/Readme.md

  2. ~~Add option to embed youtube videos~~ (2019)

 ## Known issues
+ 1. I'm still very much in the process of learning typescript, so types, interfaces, etc might not be consistent & they might have issues
  1. Some pages are really slow to load: investigate what causes the performance issues
  2. Opened youtube video posts' main area isn't responsive
- 3. Spreading an object to a React component messes up its type
+ 3. ~~Spreading an object to a React component messes up its type~~